SanatanaP/SanatanaP.github.io/index.md

 # Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Hello!
+I'm a passionate cybersecurity enthusiast currently sharpening my skills through a cybersecurity bootcamp.
+My GitHub is a collection of hands-on projects that showcase my expertise in ethical hacking, network security, digital forensics, and threat analysis.

+Here's what you will find:

+*   Penetration testing labs and exploit demonstrations
+*   Network security configurations and firewall rules
+*   Incident response simulations and forensic analysis
+*   Secure coding practices and vulnerability assessments

 ## Header 2